Michigan State vs. Central Michigan Predictions & Picks – September 1

 Central Michigan Betting Info (2022)

-- Central Michigan covered every time (2-0) as underdogs of 14 points or greater last season.

-- The Chippewas and their opponent combined to go over the point total six out of 12 times last year.

-- The average total points scored in Central Michigan games last year (45) is 11.5 points higher than the total for this matchup.
+- Last season, Central Michigan's games resulted in an average scoring total of 56.5, which is 12 points higher than the over/under for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.